tstack/lnav/docs/source/config.rst

   use the :ref:`Management CLI<management_cli>` to get the final configuration and where the value came from for a particular configuration option.

+.. [#] Putting log format files and configuration files in the same directory can be convenient for organizations that wish to have a single git repository that contains all of the files needed for folks to do their work.

 Options
 -------